When a Loved One Dies Far from Home

 When you preplan, you make it easier on your family, even if you die away from home.
 You can start by making sure they know which funeral home to call.
 Having a plan in place will also make it easier for them to make arrangements because the funeral home will be aware of your wishes and ready to help carry them out.

-Whether you have an immediate need or are preplanning for the future, Valley of the Temples can help.
-For more than 60 years, we’ve been helping families plan meaningful, life-honoring services.
-Call (808)725-2798 for more information or visit our Plan Ahead page to learn about preplanning and to request your free preplanning kit.
+Whether you have an immediate need or are preplanning for the future, Valley of the Temples Memorial Park & Crematory can help.
+We've been helping families plan meaningful, life-honoring services.
+Call (808) 725-2798 for more information or visit our Plan Ahead page to learn about preplanning and to request your free preplanning kit.